uekerman/uekerman/README.md

 Held for the first time in WT2021/22 and repeated in WT2022/23 at the University of Stuttgart.
 Developed together with Alexander Jaust [:octocat:](https://github.com/ajaust) and with important contributions by Ishaan Desai [:octocat:](https://github.com/IshaanDesai).
 The course targets CS and SimTech master students.
 You learn everything you need to know to develop simulation software beyond programming.

+**I will be on parental leave in WT2023/24.
+Next course presumably in WT2024/25.**

 * Watch the teaser: https://www.youtube.com/watch?v=1GUVWLSxt2s
 * Website of the course: https://simulation-software-engineering.github.io